 The first pair of outcomes is really antithetical: a colonial/neo-colonial v global future.
 All of us agree that the good news of the gospel is for all.
 But a contrast exists in the extent to which the gospel is thought to be encased in the cultural clothes of those telling the story.
+The failure to recognise that this is even a problem to be addressed is itself symptomatic of the problem and is compounded by the extent to which the church has become captive to a particular cultural expression.
 All too often, our theology has been clothed in Western liberal democratic values and mores, as if these were the best or even the only expressions of Christian ethics.
 Recent world events have exacerbated the perception that Christianity is a 'Western' religion and therefore to be rejected by those who wish to retain their cultural identity.
 Here a critically reflective analysis of the extent to which our mission practice and the articulation of our theology is a product of colonialism and is currently infected by an unconscious neo-colonial spirit is essential.
 Of course, to supplant one cultural hegemony with any other is not to gain anything at all but to replace one mistake with another of equal proportions.